-Evaluation Type (Mid-Year or Final): Intern Evaluation RATING Attendance and Punctuality (the degree to which the intern can be depended upon to be available for work and to fulfill position responsibilities) • Time off is scheduled in advance • Work is begun on time • Partial and full day absences are kept within guidelines • Job responsibilities are covered when absent (if appropriate) ☐ Surpasses ☐ Successful ☐ Making Progress ☐ Needs Improvement Client Service (the degree to which the intern provides effective front line services to external customers/clients) Client confidence is increased through education Clients receive accurate guidance in service processing Clients are respected, encouraged, and provided opportunities to inform staff as to the nature of their needs Cultural and socioeconomic characteristics of the service population are utilized Unsuccessful Surpasses Successful Making Progress Needs Improvement Unsuccessful Interactions with Others (the extent to which the intern shows understanding and sensitivity to the needs and problems of others internal to the organization or doing business with the agency/clinic, i.e., contractors, vendors, consultants, etc.) ◆ Working relationships are effective ◆ Positive image of self and others is displayed ◆ Demeanor is respectful and cooperative Surpasses Successful Making Progress Needs Improvement
+Evaluation Type (Mid-Year or Final):

+Intern Evaluation RATING Attendance and Punctuality (the degree to which the intern can be depended upon to be available for work and to fulfill position responsibilities) Surpasses ◆ Time off is scheduled in advance ♦ Work is begun on time Successful Partial and full day absences are kept within guidelines Job responsibilities are covered when absent (if appropriate) Making Progress Needs Improvement Client Convice (the degree to which the integer provides effective front line convices to external Client Service (the degree to which the intern provides effective front line services to external customers/clients) Surpasses Client confidence is increased through education Clients receive accurate guidance in service processing Making Progress Clients are respected, encouraged, and provided opportunities to inform staff as to the nature of their needs Cultural and socioeconomic characteristics of the service population are utilized Needs Improvement Interactions with Others (the extent to which the intern shows understanding and sensitivity to the needs and problems of others internal to the organization or doing business with the agency/clinic, i.e., Surpasses contractors, vendors, consultants, etc.) Successful Working relationships are effective Positive image of self and others is displayed Making Progress Demeanor is respectful and cooperative Needs Improvement Unsuccessful

-Work Habits (the manner in which the intern conducts him or herself in the work environment) Surpasses ◆ Applicable laws, rules, policies and directives are observed (including HIPPA, Confidentiality Successful Standards, Employment Compliance Requirements, etc.) Safety standards and procedures are followed ☐ Making Progress ◆ Agency/clinic equipment is properly used and maintained □ Needs Improvement Unsuccessful Assessment & Planning (the degree to which the intern manages client assessment, planning and Surpasses termination activities) Successful Strengths, Needs, and Cultural Discoveries are completed as appropriate Client assessments are completed as appropriate.
-Moking Progress ◆ Client assessments are completed as appropriate ◆ Clients are actively engaged throughout the process Making Progress ♦ Educational activities are made available as appropriate □ Needs Improvement ◆ Discharge criteria is utilized ◆ Service assessment is consistent with the Arizona Model and 12 Principles where applicable Unsuccessful Intervention Strategies (the degree to which the intern applies appropriate intervention methodologies) Surpasses ◆ Service Deliveries to families are consistent with the MFT Models Successful ◆ Crisis intervention techniques are utilized as needed ◆ Age-specific treatment is applied in accordance with Human Development and Family Life ☐ Making Progress Cycle standards • Culturally sensitive knowledge and applications are appropriate and timely applied ☐ Needs Improvement ♦ Service assessment is consistent with the Arizona Model and 12 Principles where applicable Clinical Records Management (the degree to which the intern demonstrates ability and proficiency in Unsuccessful Surpasses maintaining clinical/case records) Successful ♦ Clinical/case records are created and maintained in accordance with required protocols Successiui Appropriate time frames are established and met Documents are appropriately completed pursuant to licensing requirements and records Making Progress management standards □ Needs Improvement Documents and files are accurately and confidentially maintained Unsuccessful Case Management (the degree to which the intern demonstrates proficiency in utilizing resources, Surpasses maintaining boundaries/ethics, and professional relationships) Successful ◆ Coordination with Client occurs on systems of care Knowledge of Community Resources is observed Professional demeanor and ethical conduct are observed with Clients and other professionals Making Progress r ☐ Needs Improvement Unsuccessful Education (the degree to which the intern reflects professional standards in a public setting or within the agency/clinic when providing educational services) ☐ Surpasses Successful Educational presentations are clear, concise and appropriate to the audience Pre-established curricula and other related educational materials are utilized ☐ Making Progress ◆ Reporting and documentation requirements are in accordance with agency/clinic training protocols Needs Improvement Unsuccessful
+Work Habits (the manner in which the intern conducts him or herself in the work environment) Surpasses Applicable laws, rules, policies and directives are observed (including HIPPA, Confidentiality Standards, Employment Compliance Requirements, etc.) Successful Safety standards and procedures are followed Agency/clinic equipment is properly used and maintained Making Progress ▼ Agency/clinic equipment is properly used and maintained Needs Improvement Unsuccessful Assessment & Planning (the degree to which the intern manages client assessment, planning and termination activities) Surpasses Strengths, Needs, and Cultural Discoveries are completed as appropriate Successful Client assessments are completed as appropriate Clients are actively engaged throughout the process Making Progress Educational activities are made available as appropriate Discharge criteria is utilized Needs Improvement Service assessment is consistent with the Arizona Model and 12 Principles where applicable Unsuccessful Intervention Strategies (the degree to which the intern applies appropriate intervention methodologies) Surpasses Service Deliveries to families are consistent with the MFT Models Crisis intervention techniques are utilized as needed Successful Age-specific treatment is applied in accordance with Human Development and Family Life Cycle standards Making Progress Culturally sensitive knowledge and applications are appropriate and timely applied Service assessment is consistent with the Arizona Model and 12 Principles where applicable Needs Improvement • Service assessment is consistent with the Anzona Model and 12 Philoples where applicable Unsuccessful Clinical Records Management (the degree to which the intern demonstrates ability and proficiency in maintaining clinical/case records) Surpasses Successful Clinical/case records are created and maintained in accordance with required protocols Appropriate time frames are established and met Making Progress Documents are appropriately completed pursuant to licensing requirements and records management standards Needs Improvement Documents and files are accurately and confidentially maintained Unsuccessful Case Management (the degree to which the intern demonstrates proficiency in utilizing resources, maintaining boundaries/ethics, and professional relationships) Surpasses Coordination with Client occurs on systems of care Successful Knowledge of Community Resources is observed Professional demeanor and ethical conduct are observed with Clients and other professionals Making Progress Needs Improvement Education (the degree to which the intern reflects professional standards in a public setting or within the agency/clinic when providing educational services) Educational presentations are clear, concise and appropriate to the audience Successful Pre-established curricula and other related educational materials are utilized Reporting and documentation requirements are in accordance with agency/clinic training Making Progress protocols Needs Improvement